bytecascade11/nnnnnn/src/content/post/best-gaming-phones-2025.md

 iPhone wins in **frame consistency** and optimization, but Android gaming phones offer **higher refresh rate, triggers, better cooling, and faster charging**.

 ### ❓ Do gaming phones overheat in hot countries?
-Some do — but RedMagic, ROG Phone, and Black Shark stay stable even in **40°C environments** based on this real-world testing.
+Some do — but RedMagic, ROG Phone, and Black Shark stay stable even in **40°C environments** based on real-world testing.

----

-## ⚠️ Disclosure

-Some product links in this article may be affiliate links.
-This does **not** affect my ranking or opinion — every phone reviewed here was personally tested in real-world gaming conditions.

 ---